is a Graduate Assistantship?

 that the perspective of the International

-Student Office (ISO) is shaped by visa regulations.
+Student Office (ISO) is shaped by visa regulations, which change periodically.
 They require

 context, the number of total units is considerably less (around